Shantanu88-code/Election_Analysis/README.md

 # Election_Analysis

 # Project Overview:
-A Colorado Board of Elections member Seth has given you the following tasks to audit the election results of recent local congressional elections.
+A Colorado Board of Elections member Seth has given the following tasks to audit the election results of recent local congressional elections.

 1. Calculate total number of votes cast.
 2. Get a complete list of candidates who received votes.